29 July 2020: Updated information

-- Go back in your mind to the last time when you did not want to self-harm, and move forward in your memory from there.
+- Go back in your mind to the last time when you wanted to self-harm, and move forward in your memory from there.

-- Try to work out why you began feeling like you did.
+- Try to work out why you began to want to harm yourself.

 - Did your self-harm give you a sense of escape, or relief, or control?
-Try to work out something to do that might give you the same result, but that doesn't damage you.
+Try to work out something to do that might give you the same result, but which doesn’t harm you.

 - Make an audio recording.
 Talk about your good points and why you don't want to self-harm.
 Or, ask someone you trust to do this.
-When you start to feel bad, you can play this back to remind yourself of the parts of you that are good and worthwhile.
+When you start to feel bad, play this back to remind yourself of the parts of you that you know are good and worthwhile.

-- Make a 'crisis plan' so you can talk to someone instead of self-harming.
-Being able to get in touch with someone quickly can help you control your urge to self-harm.
-While you are talking, your wish to harm yourself may start to go away.
+- Make a 'crisis plan' so you can talk to someone instead of self-arming yourself.
+Make sure you can get in touch with someone quickly to help you control your urge to self-harm.
+You may find that, while you are talking, your wish to harm yourself starts to go away.

 If you decide that you don't want to stop self-harming, you can still:

-- keep thinking about possible answers to the things that make you harm yourself
+- Keep thinking about how to tackle the problems that make you self- harm.

-There are a number of questions to ask yourself to see if you are ready to stop.
-If you can honestly say YES to half of the questions below, or more, then why not try stopping?
+If you can say YES to half (or more) of the questions below, or more, then it might be time to try stopping.

-- Do I have friends that know about my self-harming who I can go to if I get desperate?
+- Is there someone who knows about my self-harm who I can contact if I get desperate?

-- Have I found at least two alternative safe ways that reduce the feelings that lead me to self-harm?
+- Have I found at least two alternative safe ways to reduce the feelings that lead me to self-harm?

 - Am I able to tell myself, and to believe, that I want to stop hurting myself?

-- Can I tell myself that I WILL tolerate feelings of frustration, desperation, and fear?
+- Can I say to myself that I WILL tolerate feelings of frustration, desperation, and fear?

-- If necessary, is there a professional who will also give me support and help in a crisis?
+- Is there a professional who can also give me support and help in a crisis?

-- Find out about getting help - maybe go with them to see someone, such as their GP.
+- Find out about getting help - maybe offer to go with them to see someone, such as their GP.

-- Try to be their therapist – therapy is complicated and you have enough to deal with as their friend, partner or relative.
+- Try to be their therapist – you can best help by being their friend, relative or partner.

-- Expect them to stop overnight – it's difficult and takes time and effort.
+- Expect them to stop overnight – it usually takes time and effort.

-- Struggle with them when they are about to self-harm – it's better to walk away and to suggest they come and talk about it rather than do it.
+- Struggle with them when they are about to self-harm.
+It's better to walk away and to suggest they come and talk to you about it rather harm themselves.

 - Make them promise not to do it again.